16Solar Resource for High Penetration and Large Scale Applications

 The work programme of the proposed Task 16 addresses on one side scientific meteorological and climatological issues to high penetration and large scale PV in electricity networks, but also includes a strong focus on user needs and for the first time a special dissemination subTask.
 Dissemination and user interaction are foreseen in many different ways from workshops and webinars to paper and reports.

-2Subtask 2 : Enhanced data & bankable products
+2Subtask 2 : Enhancement of data & value-added products

 • Products for the end-users